Content

 US372207D

 The anonymous American poem "'Twas the Night before Christmas" ("A Visit from St. Nicholas") from 1823, which today is mostly attributed to Clement C. Moore, was a formative influence on the presentation of his appearance.
-Here "St. Nick" is described as a "jolly old elf" with round cheeks and a right jolly old belly ("He was chubby and plump, a right jolly old elf"), a red nose, long white beard and a pipe.
+Here "St. Nick" is described as a "jolly old elf" with round cheeks and a big belly ("He was chubby and plump, a right jolly old elf"), a red nose, long white beard and a pipe.
 Also his sled with eight named reindeers appears here for the first time.

 Santa Claus, drawing by Thomas Nast, 1881